SharonRoseChikuta/Triplex/README.md

 # Triplex
 C++ game

+Triple X Game Design Doc (GDD)

+Simple number puzzle game
+Hacking into a computer lock
+Find valid combination of locks (three variables) Player is given hints at the start of the game
+Starts pretty easy and becomes harder

 For the first progress shot (01triplexprogressshot. )this is what has been accomplished.
 We had to post our progress on the community forum on GameDev.tv

 Here is a screenshot of the TripleX game this far.